Sleep and Cognition Lab

 The Sleep and Cognition (SaC) Lab of the Department of Cognitive Science at the University of California, Irvine is accepting applications for graduate students to start in the Fall of 2019.
 Our lab is interested in a wide range of topics, including the effect of sleep on memory, mechanisms of memory processing, pharmacological effects on memory, aging, psychosocial and social network effects on health behaviors.
 Minority candidates are especially encouraged to apply.
 Please make inquires to Sara C. Mednick (email@example.com).

-The Sleep and Cognition (SaC) Lab is currently accepting application for research assistants.
+The Sleep and Cognition (SaC) Lab is currently accepting applications for research assistants.
 Research Assistants in the lab may be involved in any aspects of experiments, including recruiting and screening potential subjects, running human subjects in experimental procedures (informed consent, psychophysics, polysomnography), data coding and analysis, and helping with other needed tasks.
 The minimum time commitment is 12 hours/week for at least 1 year (4 quarters).
 You must be willing to occasionally work overnight and weekends in the lab.
-After a probationary period, you can register for 2-4 credits per quarter, S/NC.
+As a Research Assistant in our lab, you can register for 2-4 credits per quarter, P/NP.
 After working in the lab for 3 quarters, research assistants can register for 2-4 credits per quarter for a letter grade.
 If you are interested, please use the link below and email your application and your resume as attachments to Tenzin Tselha (firstname.lastname@example.org).
 We will contact you in the near future if we think you are a good candidate for our lab.

 Send Me a Message